gennyble/fluffy-parakeet/README.md

 20:02 - The theme is Delay The Inevitable and oh gosh.
 Okay, have to think of ideas.
 Time to shower!

-20:51 - Showered forever, here are some ideas:
+20:51 - Showered forever, here are some ideas: *(do we not get GitHub style task buttons in readme?? `- []`)*

- - [] Winter campsite, you're alone.
+ - Winter campsite, you're alone.
 A huge blizzards happens and you have to delay your inevitable death.
 Manage your tiredness, food, and fire to stay alive.
 This is not my favorite.

- - [] The window is collapsing from one side, prevent it for as long as you can.
+ - The window is collapsing from one side, prevent it for as long as you can.
 You're a little character on a tile world of some sort- side scrolling or top-down.
 How do you prevent the window closing?
 I was thinking you wedge some stuff between it and some pre-existing level geometry.
 How does this stop working?
 What prevents you from keeping it open forever?
 Does pressure slowly build up and you barricades break?
 Is this fun?

- - [] A sinking submarine.
+ - A sinking submarine.
 You've had a breach and your fuel pumps have died.
 You have a backup pump, only one.
 Manage your sole pump to send water overboard and fuel into your generators.
 Your crew need rest, too.